microsoft/pxt-arcade/docs/hardware/dbg.md

 ### Target end

+This section is common to both breakout and Cortex cable, and describes how to prepare the end of the cable that goes in the target PCB.

 ![Preparing male header](/docs/static/hardware/dbg/pins-0.jpg)

-Cut 3 rows from the header.
-You may want to cut 4 and remove the excessive pins.
+Cut 3 double rows from a male 50 mil header.
+You may want to cut 4 rows and remove the excessive pins (the plastic often breaks at the pin boundary).
 Then, remove pin number 6 - if you hold the header with the longer side (which will go into the IDC connector) down, it's the right-most one, closest to you.
 Finally, remove excessive plastic.